keithy/ign-tool/README.md

 ## Commands with sub-commands and sub-sub-commands...

-Roll your own gitlike command suites, complete with help-documentation help-topics and auto-completion.
+Roll your own gitlike command suites, complete with help-documentation help-topics.
 Support for standard options like --debug, --quiet is also included.

 ## Clever Stuff

 Groan is recursively merge-able/compose-able.
-Assemble a named suite of sub-command scripts in a folder, that folder may be made available alongside commands of another suite or nested as sub-commands within another suite.
+Assemble a named suite of sub-command scripts in a folder, that folder may be made available alongside, or nested as sub-commands within another suite.

 Groan uses/demonstrates this internally to implement the help sub-command.
 The `groan help` sub-command of `groan` is implemented by the nested command `helper`.